bofrede/django-bootstrap-rm/README.md

 ## Sonarqube integration

-Got to [ccq](https://ccq.devartis.com) and log-in with your gitlab account.
+Go to [ccq](https://ccq.devartis.com) and log-in with your gitlab account.

 The current `.gitlab-ci.yml` file already has a job that runs a sonar-scanner on master builds.
 You only need to add two secret variables: